A quiet farmhouse,

 After farming for thirty years, Moody put up a brick house, and for some reason, it was built facing away from the road, and maybe that’s relevant to the story also.

-From the description in the archive’s file, it sounds like a nice house.
+From the description in the archive’s file, it sounds like it was a nice house.
 The mantels had a “course of gouge-carved flutes and swags” and I guess it’s the rare person who doesn’t appreciate a few flutes and swags around the place.
-There are a few pictures on The Star Democrat site (Easton, MD).

-The newspaper had interviewed someone who’d visited the house, with the wonderful name of Paul W. T. Pippin.
+The local paper had interviewed someone who’d visited the house, with the wonderful name of Paul W. T. Pippin.
 Mr. Pippin happened to be an architect of note, who was born in Chestertown, and graduated from Washington College.
 He was related to the former residents, and commented that a house from that era “…had to have some importance to have paneled rooms.”

 Mr. Pippin also recalled there were bullets still lodged in the paneling.